drduh/PC-Engines-APU-Router-Guide/README.md

 Select `Separate /home, /var, and /tmp partitions` as the [partitioning scheme](https://www.debian.org/releases/stable/armel/apcs03.html.en).

-During `Software selection` - de-select everything except *SSH server*.
+During `Software selection` - deselect everything except *SSH server*.

 Select the internal mSATA drive and not the USB disk as the GRUB loader target.